bvm-org/bvm/docs/bvm.md

-  if the initial creation of `j` is done on the stack and the stack is contiguous, then the stack will be popped and `j` will be lost by the time the call to `x()` returns.
-Thus the potential subsequent invocations of `y` and `z` will be problematic unless steps are taken to ensure `j` is moved to the heap somewhere and all references to it are updated.
+  if the initial creation of `j` is done on the stack and the stack is contiguous, then the stack will be popped and `j` will be lost by the time the call to `x()` returns. `k` would then point to a location beyond the top of the stack.
+The potential subsequent invocations of `y` and `z` will be problematic unless steps are taken to ensure `j` is moved to the heap somewhere and all references to it are updated.
+Furthermore, whilst the variables `y` and `z` are in the parent scope, the values assigned to them (i.e. the two functions created by `x()`) can also not be created on the stack as they too would be popped once `x()` returns.

   Alternatively, if each activation frame is an entirely separate stack with merely a pointer to previous stack (thus representing the